kube-HPC/kube-HPC.github.io/site/learn/Learn-Pipeline.md

 ![Diagram](/img/docs/DAG.png)

 The reasons for choosing this structure are:

-- Represent an orderings processing of nodes
+* Represent an orderings processing of nodes.
-- Data flow between the nodes
+* Data flow between the nodes.
-- Parallel and batch processing
+* Parallel and batch processing.